VedantZope/Abaqus-Macromechanics/README.md

-# Swift Voce Hardening Parameter Calibration Project with Abaqus
+# Swift Voce Hardening Parameter Calibration with Abaqus

 This project code is used to optimize the parameters in the Swift and Swift-Voce hardening laws.